fabou-uobaf/Helferlein/README.md

 ### Output:

-	* bam files with the same name as the input but with the *.strandPhased.bam suffix
+	* bam files with the same name as the input but with *.strandPhased.bam suffix; existing files with the same name will probably be overwritten.

 ### Usage: